insarlab/MintPy/docs/installation.md

 + Check [Caltech Earthdef](http://earthdef.caltech.edu) for accounts setup information for various GAM datasets.

-+ If you defined an environment variable named `WEATHER_DIR` to contain the path to a directory, PySAR applications will download the GAM files into the indicated directory.
-Also PySAR application will look for the GAM files in the directory before downloading a new one to prevent downloading multiple copies if you work with different dataset that cover the same date/time.
++ If you defined an environment variable named `WEATHER_DIR` to contain the path to a directory, MintPy applications will download the GAM files into the indicated directory.
+Also MintPy application will look for the GAM files in the directory before downloading a new one to prevent downloading multiple copies if you work with different dataset that cover the same date/time.